Azure/autorest.typescript/test/integration/generated/mediaTypes/README.md

 ### MediaTypesClient

-`MediaTypesClient` is the primary interface for developers using the MediaTypesClient library.
+`MediaTypesClient` is the primary interface for developers using the MediaTypes client library.
 Explore the methods on this client object to understand the different features of the MediaTypes service that you can access.